 In addition to the cost avoidance activities that Ohio Medicaid conducts prior to paying a claim, it also sometimes pays claims and later attempts to recover the amount paid from a liable third party.
 The Ohio Medicaid program uses a contracted vendor to conduct TPL collection activities.
-In 2013, Ohio Medicaid recovered \$63.7 million through its TPL contract.
+In 2014, Ohio Medicaid recovered \$65 million through its TPL contract.

-Surveillance and Utilization Review
+Surveillance & Utilization Review

-The ODM Surveillance and Utilization Review Section (SURS) is the foundation for the agency's efforts to detect Medicaid fraud, waste and abuse.
+The ODM Surveillance and Utilization Review Section (SURS) is charged with helping the agency detect Medicaid fraud, waste and abuse.
 Various methods of audit and review are utilized in cases of suspected waste and abuse.
-During 2013, 228 provider reviews were conducted, which identified over-payment of \$2.77 million.
+During 2014, 241 provider reviews were conducted, which identified over-payment of \$1.41 million.

 During the course of normal operations, Medicaid providers sometimes discover instances when they were overpaid by the Medicaid program.
 When this occurs, providers contact the department with the overpayment information and remit payment.
-During calendar year 2013, providers conducted 115 self-reviews, for total over-payment of \$2.62 million.
+During calendar year 2014, providers conducted 44 self-reviews, for a total over-payment of \$1.73 million.

-When SURS receives a complaint regarding potential
+When SURS receives a complaint regarding potential Medicaid fraud or identifies any questionable practices, it conducts a preliminary review to determine the appropriate course of action.
+If the results of the review give SURS reason to believe that an incident of fraud has occurred in the Medicaid program, SURS refers the case to MFCU.
+MFCU conducts a statewide program to investigate and prosecute (or refer for prosecution) violations of all applicable state laws pertaining to fraud in the administration of the Medicaid program, the provision of medical assistance, or the activities of providers of medical assistance under the State Medicaid plan.

-Medicaid fraud or identifies any questionable practices, it conducts a preliminary review to determine the appropriate course of action.
-If the results of the review give SURS reason to believe that an incident of fraud has occurred in the Medicaid program, SURS refers the case to the MFCU.
-The MFCU conducts a statewide program to investigate and prosecute (or refer for prosecution) violations of all applicable state laws pertaining to fraud in the administration of the Medicaid program, the provision of medical assistance, or the activities of providers of medical assistance under the State Medicaid plan.
+SURS refers all cases of suspected provider fraud to MFCU, as mandated by 42 CFR 455.21(a) (I).
+As needed, SURS supports MFCU by providing copies of records and access to computerized data and provider information it has collected, while protecting the privacy rights of Medicaid consumers.
+SURS also accepts referrals from MFCU to initiate any available administrative or judicial action to recover improper payments made to providers.
+Throughout 2014, regular

-SURS refers all cases of suspected provider fraud to the MFCU, as mandated by 42 CFR 455.21(a) (l).
-As needed, SURS supports the MFCU by providing copies of records and access to computerized data and provider information it has collected, while protecting the privacy rights of Medicaid consumers.
-SURS also accepts referrals from the MFCU to initiate any available administrative or judicial action to recover improper payments made to providers.
-Regular meetings are held between SURS, MFCU, the Auditor of State (AOS) and Cahaba (a Zone Program Integrity Contractor for the Centers for Medicare and Medicaid Services) to discuss procedures, potential areas of risk and other relevant investigatory information.
+During calendar year 2014 providers conducted 44 selfreviews, for a total overpayment of \$1.73 million. meetings were held between SURS, MFCU, the Auditor of State (AOS) and Cahaba (a Zone Program Integrity Contractor for the Centers for Medicare and Medicaid Services) to discuss procedures, potential areas of risk and other relevant investigatory information.

-The Medicaid Fraud Control Unit (MFCU): Office of the Ohio Attorney General
+Medicaid Fraud Control Unit: Office of the Ohio Attorney General